 We are excited to continue helping our communities with a variety of services for consumers and employment and volunteer opportunities well into the future!

-This day habilitation service offers individuals with intellectual disabilities, brain injury or chronic mental illness a variety of group activities, educational events and socialization.
+Day Habilitation Services offers individuals with intellectual disabilities, brain injury or chronic mental illness a variety of group activities, educational events and socialization.